Last edit: 22/09/20

 What if my first choice of act isn’t available?

 We understand that this scenario isn’t ideal, it means that you miss out on your first choice and also that the band you had booked lose out on work.
 We are on hand to help search out that new perfect act for you within a similar style to your original choice.
 We have thousands of fantastic performers on our roster and so we are keen to help you look for a suitable alternative.
 We will then move your booking and your paid booking fee over to the new date and new act at no extra administration charge.
-This way, all of our acts are able to be put forward for suitable new events, which will help them with the loss of work.
+This way, all of our acts are able to be put forward for suitable new events, which will help them with the loss of work that they are experiencing.

-Please note that performance fees may differ between acts and your initial booking deposit cannot be transferred across towards a performance fee.
+Please note that performance fees may differ between different acts and your initial booking fee deposit cannot be transferred across towards a performance fee.

-(The remaining balance is the performance fee that is paid directly to the act for their performance – this is the cost of the act to perform on the event date.)
+(The remaining balance is the performance fee that is paid directly to the act closer to the event date for their performance – this is the cost of the act to perform on the event date.)

 If you choose to cancel your booking altogether due to enforced COVID-19 measures, we can also help you with doing this and liaising with the act on your behalf.
-Please be aware that your booking deposit is non-refundable, however, we are happy to use it against a new booking in the future if discussed at the time of your cancellation.
+Please be aware that your booking fee deposit is non-refundable, however, we are offering to credit this against a new booking in the future if discussed at the time of your cancellation.
 If your event falls within the ‘lockdown’ period, the ‘Force Majeure’ clause applies.
 This means that no party will be liable for any failure to fulfil its obligations and means that there are no performance cancellation fees due to be paid to the act /performer by the customer.

 What does my initial booking deposit cover?